 Students earn credits for supervised work experience in accounting positions.
 They attend seminars and complete projects related to their internship.
+Internship is taken at the end of the course of study.
 (Online: spr)

 BUS 2227 Management/Marketing Internship & Seminar, 3 credits